hjson/hjson/pages/index.md

 **"So this is Hjson."**

 You like it?
-Please go ahead [and star it](https://github.com/laktak/hjson)!
+Please go ahead [and star it](https://github.com/hjson/hjson), then **ask the developers of your favorite application to add Hjson support**!

-<a aria-label="Star laktak/hjson on GitHub" data-count-aria-label="# stargazers on GitHub" data-count-api="/repos/laktak/hjson#stargazers_count" data-count-href="/laktak/hjson/stargazers" data-style="mega" data-icon="octicon-star" href="https://github.com/laktak/hjson" class="github-button">Star</a>
+<a aria-label="Star hjson on GitHub" data-count-aria-label="# stargazers on GitHub" data-count-api="/repos/hjson/hjson#stargazers_count" data-count-href="/hjson/hjson/stargazers" data-style="mega" data-icon="octicon-star" href="https://github.com/hjson/hjson" class="github-button">Star</a>

 [No?
 Are you a skeptic?](faq.html)